Q: When’s your next free spot on your schedule?

 Q: What is your rescheduling policy?

-A: I’m happy to offer a one-time reschedule of your project and will do my best to accommodate your desired timing if it’s possible.
-However, please keep in mind that I often book months in advance, so I appreciate you providing your manuscript and payment in a timely manner.
+A: I’m happy to offer two reschedules of your project and will do my best to accommodate your desired timing if possible.
+However, please keep in mind that I book months in advance, so I appreciate you providing your manuscript and payment in a timely manner.
+After that, your deposit is nonrefundable.

 “A gifted editor is someone who can hold on to the big picture–plot, character arc, voice–while maintaining a laser focus on the granular.
 Rhonda is that editor.
 Her vision and attention were exactly what I needed to pull the final draft of my young adult novel together.”